kellyschrock/solex-cc/README.md

 exports.getAttributes = function() { return ATTRS; }
 ```

+(The `id` field doesn't need to be a UUID, but does need to be unique within the overall collection of workers.)

 It's necessary to define the attributes this way (as opposed to just returning a JSON object from getAttributes()), because the dispatcher actually modifies them with a few things.
 Namely, its sysid/compid (so a worker knows what sysid/compid to use when sending Mavlink messages), and the addition of `sendMavlinkMessage()` and `sendGCSMessage()` functions.